YashKalbande/FCR/pacman.md

     for point, course in ghosts:
         if abs(pacman - point) < 20:
             return
+    ontimer(move, 100)

 ```
 In this function we’re drawing the scores first, then we’re checking if a movement is valid before allowing it.
 The second if statement is what controls the eating of dots.
-For further hacking if you wanted to take things a step further and introduce an animation, sound effect or other notification we would introduce it after square(x,y) .
+For further hacking if you wanted to take things a step further and introduce an animation, sound effect or other notification we would introduce it after brick(x,y) .
 Try adding `print(“PAC-MAN”)` as an example.

 ## Giving Direction to Pacman
 Movement is all well and good, but we’ll need to be able to change the direction of our Pac-man namely as up, down, right, left.
 We’ll start be seeing if that direction is valid, thanks to our previous function, then we’ll go ahead and switch the x and y accordingly.